aviv-or/Awesome-Polyfills/README.md

 ## CSS Polyfills

 ## New CSS Features Polyfills
 Polyfills for features that were introduced in CSS3.
+Unfortunately, some CSS polyfills might have problems with Ajax / Javascript generated elements since they usually inject the polyfill at runtime when the page loads.

  - [{ display: grid }](https://github.com/FremyCompany/css-grid-polyfill/) (**Stable, No Dependencies**) - ![#2aed11](https://placehold.it/12/2aed11/000000?text=+) `High Native Support` *Note: There are other grid polyfills, but this one seems to be the most stable and maintained.*
  - [{ display: flex }](https://github.com/jonathantneal/flexibility) (**No Dependencies**) - ![#2aed11](https://placehold.it/12/2aed11/000000?text=+) `High Native Support` *Note: There are other flexbox polyfills.
 All of them seemed to have some limitations.*
   - [CSS Variables](https://github.com/aaronbarker/css-variables-polyfill) (**No Dependencies**) - ![#2aed11](https://placehold.it/12/2aed11/000000?text=+) `High Native Support` *Note: There is another, younger project that only aims to polyfill IE11 [link](https://github.com/nuxodin/ie11CustomProperties)*